Building Innovative Partnerships Tweet

 Technologies for future missiles: A common approach in Germany between industry, institutes and customer prepares a national technology basis

-The German procurement agency (BAAINBw) decided to use R&T money for the preparation of technologies and processes to be prepared for future missile programmes.
+The German procurement agency (BAAINBw) decided to use R&T money for the preparation of technologies and processes for future missile programmes.
 The goal is to prepare a national technology basis that is available for the customer and the relevant industry partners.
-It shall allow readiness and availability of common technologies and common efficient and transparent processes and allow the customer to realize future missile projects faster, cheaper and more efficient than without a national technology basis.
+It shall allow readiness and availability of common technologies and common efficient and transparent processes.
+It will help the customer to realize future missile projects faster, cheaper and more efficient than without a national technology basis.

 European Defence Agency (EDA) : a collaborative workplace